ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   Each of the public keys may contain parameters specifying information such as the public key algorithm and use (e.g., by means of the parameters "alg" or "key_ops" in a COSE_Key structure).
 If such information is specified, a client MUST NOT use a public key that is incompatible with the profile of ACE used or with the PoP algorithm according to that information.
 An RS MUST reject a proof-of-possession that relies on such a key, and reply with a response code equivalent to the CoAP code 4.00 (Bad Request).

-* The "aud2" parameter is OPTIONAL and specifies the identifiers of the RSs in the group-audience for which the access token is issued.
+* The "audience2" parameter is OPTIONAL and specifies the identifiers of the RSs in the group-audience for which the access token is issued.

   If present, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
-Each element of the CBOR array in the "aud2" parameter MUST be a CBOR text string, with value the identifier of one RS in the group-audience.
+Each element of the CBOR array in the "audience2" parameter MUST be a CBOR text string, with value the identifier of one RS in the group-audience.

-  The element of the CBOR array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the "aud" parameter of an Access Token Request to the AS (see {{Section 5.8.1 of RFC9200}}) and of an Access Token Response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.
+  The element of the CBOR array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the "audience" parameter of an Access Token Request to the AS (see {{Section 5.8.1 of RFC9200}}) and of an Access Token Response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.

-  The "aud2" parameter is REQUIRED if the "rs_cnf2" parameter is present.
-In such a case, the i-th element of the CBOR array in the "aud2" parameter MUST be the identifier of the RS whose public key is specified as the i-th element of the CBOR array in the "rs_cnf2" parameter.
+  The "audience2" parameter is REQUIRED if the "rs_cnf2" parameter is present.
+In such a case, the i-th element of the CBOR array in the "audience2" parameter MUST be the identifier of the RS whose public key is specified as the i-th element of the CBOR array in the "rs_cnf2" parameter.

 ### Example

 {{fig-example-AS-to-C-rs_cnf2}} shows an example of Access Token Response from the AS to C, following the issue of an access token for a group-audience composed of two RSs "rs1" and "rs2", and bound to C's public key as asymmetric PoP key.
-The Access Token Response includes the access token, as well as the parameters "aud2" and "rs_cnf2".
+The Access Token Response includes the access token, as well as the parameters "audience2" and "rs_cnf2".
 These specify the public key of the two RSs as intended recipients of the access token and the identifiers of those two RSs, respectively.

 ~~~~~~~~~~~
    Access Token Response